 It took a lot of "guts" (courage) and persistence for Bartimaeus to get the attention of Jesus over the din of a noisy throng who crowded around Jesus as he made his way out of town.
 Why was the crowd annoyed with the blind man's persistent shouts?
 He was disturbing their peace and interrupting Jesus' discourse.
 It was common for a rabbi to teach as he walked with others.
 Jesus was on his way to celebrate the Passover in Jerusalem and a band of pilgrims followed him.
 When the crowd tried to silence the blind man he overpowered them with his emotional outburst and thus caught the attention of Jesus.

 Goodness and mercy follows those who put their trust in God

 This incident reveals something important about how God interacts with us.
 The blind man was determined to get Jesus' attention and he was persistent in the face of opposition.
-Jesus could have ignored or rebuffed him because he was disturbing his talk and his audience.
-Jesus showed that acting was to important than talking.
-This man was in desperate need and Jesus was ready, not only to empathize with his suffering, but to relieve it as well.
+Jesus could have ignored or rebuffed him because he was disturbing his conversation and his audience.
+Jesus showed that acting was more important than talking.
+This man was in desperate need and Jesus was ready to respond to his need, not only to empathize with his suffering, but to relieve it as well.
 A great speaker can command attention and respect, but a man or woman with a helping hand and a big heart is loved more.